TheCarsonWest/TheCarsonWest.github.io/test/content/Abstract Classes.md

 - [Classes and Objects](./../classes-and-objects/): Abstract classes introduce the concept of abstraction in object-oriented programming.
 - [Inheritance](./../inheritance/): Derived classes inherit the abstract methods from their abstract class.
-- [Polymorphism](./../polymorphism/): Abstract methods encourage polymorphism by allowing derived classes to provide different implementations of the same method.
+- [Polymorphism](./../polymorphism/): Abstract methods encourage [Polymorphism](./../polymorphism/) by allowing derived classes to provide different implementations of the same method.
 - [Type Hinting](./../type-hinting/): Type annotations can be used to specify the expected type of the abstract methods.
 - [Mutable vs Immutable Types](./../mutable-vs-immutable-types/): Abstract classes are typically considered immutable, as their methods cannot be modified.
 # [Python 1 Home](./../python-1-home/)